About Bristol Myers Squibb

-Bristol-Myers Squibb has had a number of dealings with the Food and Drug Administration related to improper marketing and FDA violations.
-The company has also faced lawsuits regarding its blockbuster diabetes medications, Byetta and Bydureon and may face additional liability for its “next generation” anticoagulant, Eliquis.
+Bristol Myers Squibb has had a number of dealings with the Food and Drug Administration related to improper marketing and FDA violations, as well as involvement with the Securities and Exchange Commission and the Department of Justice over fraud in sales and pricing.
+The company has faced lawsuits regarding its blockbuster diabetes medications, Byetta, Bydureon, Farxiga, and Glucophage, antipsychotic Abilify, anticoagulant Plavix, and is now facing additional liability for its “next generation” anticoagulant, Eliquis.

 The Squibb Institute for Medical Research was founded in 1938 which led the way in antibiotic development, becoming the largest penicillin plant in the world by 1943.
 The Squibb company dabbled in consumer health, introducing the first electric toothbrush in 1961 opened a medical adhesives company, ConvaTec, but focused most of its efforts on research into cancers and cardiovascular disorders, introducing the first ACE inhibitor for high blood pressure, Capoten in the mid-1970’s.
 Squibb went public in 1946 as Squibb International.

 Bristol, Myers Company

 Bristol-Myers was founded in 1887 when William McLaren Bristol and John Ripley Meyers purchased a failing drug manufacturing firm in New York, originally known as the Clinton Pharmaceutical Company.
 The name was changed to Bristol, Myers Company and was renamed Bristol-Myers in 1899.
 By 1924, the company had gross profits of over $1 million and went public in 1929.
 The company mainly concentrated on the consumer products market but in 1943, Bristol-Myers became a supplier of penicillin to the Allied armed forces.